 You can also attend one of the fantastic horse shows conducted by them.

-You will have some tremendous equine fun feasting your eyes on the finest steed.
+You will have tremendous equine fun feasting your eyes on the finest steed.

 The variety of breeds here is enormous.
-You can see workhorses of all types, and you will be surprised that so many types even exist.
+You can see workhorses of all types, and you will be surprised that so many exist.

-Also, experience another level of exciting thrill when one of the gorgeous rare species parades out!
+Also, experience another exciting thrill when one of the gorgeous rare species parades out!

 Finally, enjoy a royal carriage ride on a horse-driven wagon.

-From horseriders to aviators, we are really moving fast on our Kentucky sojourn!
+From horseriders to aviators, we are moving fast on our Kentucky sojourn!

 The Aviation Museum of Kentucky is heaven for aviation enthusiasts and lovers.